antonmry/leanmanager/README.md

 The aim of Lean Manager is to be an end-to-end solution for management of development teams using your favourite tools, not adding more.
 The mantra is "Keep it simple" so we can focus in development and product design, not in management, time tracking and so on.

-## Slack bot
+## Bot

 It's our main point of contact with leanmanager, it uses slack [Real Time API](https://api.slack.com/rtm).
-Rigth now the only functionality is running the Daily meetings making the questions but more functionality will be added.
+Rigth now the only functionality is running the Daily meetings making the questions but more functionality will be added in the future.

-To install leanmanager, you need to install previously go, my recomendation is to use the [official binary ditributions](https://golang.org/doc/install).
+To install leanmanager, you need to install previously the Go SDK, my recomendation is to use the [official binary ditributions](https://golang.org/doc/install).

 Then, just execute: